CSPF-Founder/toxic-soap/README.md

-# Toxic SOAP - BankingPortalService
+# Toxic SOAP - Vulnerable Web Service

 A deliberately vulnerable SOAP web service designed for security scanner testing and penetration testing training.
 Similar to DVWA or WebGoat, but focused specifically on SOAP/XML web services.